ASULandon17/GymorandaSER316/DeliverableX.md

 > Your Answer

-**Starting in Sprint 2**
-Include a screenshot of your Burndown chart here and analyse in detail for me why it looks the way it does and how you could improve it if it needs improving.

-> Your Answer

 **Did you work at a consistent rate of speed, or velocity?
 (Meaning did you work during the whole Sprint or did you start working when the deadline approached.)**

 > Your Answer